Energy-conserving explicit and implicit time integration methods for the multi-dimensional Hermite-DG discretization of the Vlasov-Maxwell equations: Conservation properties of the fully discrete Vlasov-Maxwell equations

 In line~\ref{algo:RK:update} of Algorithm~\ref{alg:modified:RK}, we update the solution $\ys^{\tau}$ to the intermediate solution $\ysb^{\tau+1}$ by using the standard explicit RK scheme \eqref{eq:RK}.
 In line~\ref{algo:compute:gamma} we compute the scalar factor $\gamma^{\tau}$ that is used in the projection step.
 In line~\ref{algo:projection:step} we perform the projection step obtaining the final updated solution $\ys^{\tau+1}$ according to \eqref{eq:phiRKh:def}.
-A similar approach is the incremental direction technique developed in Ref.~\cite{Calvo-HernandezAbreu-Montijano-Randez:2006}.

 In our setting, we want to ensure that the numerical solution $\ys^{\tau+1}$ of the modified Runge-Kutta method at time $t^{\tau+1}$ satisfies the discrete relation corresponding to \eqref{eq:diss}, namely